The Best Pomegranate Supplement Brands

-Supplies vitamins C and K
+- Supplies vitamins C and K

-Source of potassium, folate, and fiber
+- Source of potassium, folate, and fiber

-Helps prevent cardiovascular disease
+- Helps prevent cardiovascular disease

-Improves blood sugar levels
+- Improves blood sugar levels

-Slightly improves cholesterol levels
+- Slightly improves cholesterol levels

-May help slow progression of cancer (through polyphenols)
+- May help slow progression of cancer (through polyphenols)

-May prevent cognitive decline
+- May prevent cognitive decline

 Things To Know About

-Pomegranate Is Also Known As
+Also Known As

-Things To Note About Pomegranate
+Things To Note

-Pomegranate should not be confused with punicalagins and punicic acid, which are found within pomegranates but can also be taken in isolated form.
+- Pomegranate should not be confused with punicalagins and punicic acid, which are found within pomegranates but can also be taken in isolated form.

-Pomegranate supplements should not be taken if you have an allergy to the fruit or shrub.
+- Pomegranate supplements should not be taken if you have an allergy to the fruit or shrub.

-How To Take Pomegranate
+How To Take

-Recommended Pomegranate Dosage, Active Amounts, Other Details
+Recommended Dosage, Active Amounts, Other Details

-Pomegranate juice: 1 cup (240mL) of juice taken once daily
+- Pomegranate juice: 1 cup (240mL) of juice taken once daily

-Concentrate: 50mL, which can be stirred into water, taken once daily
+- Concentrate: 50mL, which can be stirred into water, taken once daily

 - Pills and extracts are also available, containing varying concentrations of polyphenols and punicic acid.
 Pills typically contain anywhere from 250-1,000mg of polyphenols (compared to 480-2,400mg found in one cup of juice)